sushmarchandran/cloud-tsa/docs/demos.md

 Make sure you have [Docker](https://www.docker.com/) installed on your laptop.

+**Also, make sure you allocate at least 4 GB of memory to Docker.
+On MacOs, for instance, this can be easily done through the UI, by clicking on the Docker icon in the tool bar and going into `Preferences -> Advanced`.**

 Then, follow these steps:

 1. If you do not have Docker Compose installed, follow the